Part 4 of 5: Continued from a Previous post

 Why is a Capacity to Translate to Execution significant?

 Once you have your set of key champions to usher in the change and you’ve identified the amount of effort they’ll need – the Executive responsible for success needs to make that time available.
+The Executive may need to take on the role of blocker and tackler to ensure the right resources can execute the work as planned – without distraction.

 What happens when you don’t have it?